Taylor Wily: Ultimate Fighting Championship

 After leaving sumo, Wily went to New Japan Pro Wrestling in September 1990 and joined Tatsumi Fujinami's stable, Dragon Bombers, as a trainee, alongside fellow former sumo Nankairyū Tarō.
 However, the stable dissolved in 1992 and he left NJPW.
 He continued his training, which evolved into mixed martial arts, preparing him for the first-ever Ultimate Fighting Championships.
+He adopted the name "Teila Tuli" that he was billed for during the competition.
+He explained his reasoning saying "They didn't want me to come with such an English name," he said.
+"So I took Taylor and spelled it the way we spell it here in Polynesia, Teila, and used my middle name, Tuli, and got rid of Wily."